ZACHARY FAIRBROTHER ザッカリ・フェアブラザー

 About Me・私について

 My particular interests tend to cover the ‘fringes’ - topics and subcultures which destabilise the meaning of ‘Japan’ and ‘Japaneseness'.
-These include, especially, Hokkaido and its Ainu inhabitants, but also the southern islands of Okinawa Prefecture; Tokyo’s Queer community; racial minorities such as Zainichi Koreans; and the avant-garde.
+These include, especially, Hokkaido and its Ainu inhabitants, but Okinawa; Tokyo’s Queer community; racial minorities such as Zainichi Koreans; and the avant-garde.

 I’m also interested in radical politics, particularly the far-right.
 I believe that history can be a powerful social force in fighting against fascism in the present.